Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Method

-\textbf{From Objects to Scenes.} We assume all scenes are static, following previous works.
-Also, we only consider downstream tasks in indoor scenes, while extending the methods to outdoor scenarios is straightforward.
+This work assumes that all scenes are static.
+Also, only downstream tasks in indoor scenes are considered, following previous works~\cite{rao:2021:randomrooms, yamada:2022:fractal_point}.
+However, extending the methods to outdoor scenarios is straightforward.
 We adopt the generation rules of Rao~\etal~\cite{rao:2021:randomrooms} and represent generated 3D scenes as point clouds.
-For each randomly picked object, we normalize it into a unit sphere, randomly sample 3000 points, and apply random data augmentation.
+Each randomly picked object is normalized into a unit sphere.
+Then, 3000 points are randomly sampled and undergo random data augmentation.
 Each generated scene contains 12 to 16 objects.
 Since random scaling is used as data augmentation, the point density on each object might differ.
-To create a point cloud with consistent density, we further apply grid sampling with the voxel size of \SI{0.04}{\meter}.
-The generated scenes are visualized in Fig.~\ref{fig:scenes_pcd}.
-Our data generation process is simpler than previous works~\cite{rao:2021:randomrooms, yamada:2022:fractal_point} since we only generate single point clouds independently (\cf Sec.~\ref{sec:related}).
+To make the point density consistent across each scene, grid sampling (\ie, voxelization) with the voxel size of \SI{0.04}{\meter} is applied to the point clouds.

+The same rules are employed for all object sets (\eg, CAD models and fractal points).
+Some generated scenes are visualized in Figure~\ref{fig:scenes_pcd}.
+More details on generation rules and more visualizations are provided in our supplementary material.
+Note that we only generate single point clouds independently.
+On the contrary, Rao \etal~\cite{rao:2021:randomrooms} create pairs of point clouds with object-level correspondence, and Yamada~\etal~\cite{yamada:2022:fractal_point} additionally generate bounding box labels for each scene.